pi-engine/pi/README.md

 Pi Engine
 =================

-Xoops/Pi Engine (The Engine, hereafter) is a role oriented modularized framework, an application development engine for web and mobile, designed as the next generation of XOOPS.
+Xoops/Pi Engine is a role oriented application development engine for web and mobile, designed as the next generation of Xoops led by onokazu (Ono Kazumi), skalpa and phppp (Taiwen Jiang, or D.J.) since 2001.
+Pi is developed upon PHP and MySQL with selected third-party frameworks including but not limited to [Zend Framework library](https://github.com/zendframework/zf2), [jQuery](https://github.com/jquery/jquery), [Bootstrap](https://github.com/twitter/bootstrap) and [Backbone](https://github.com/documentcloud/backbone).

+Pi Project follows the philosophy of open standard, open design, open development and open structure.
+[Pi Team](https://github.com/pi-engine/pi/wiki/Pi-Team) is inspired by the Xoops Developers and benefits from their experiences and spirit.
+Pi Engine is born and developed as a complete open source project, inherits and will continue to promote Xoops brand.

 The Engine is released under a New BSD License and the project is intended to promote a sustainable ecosystem that benefits all contributors and users.

-The Xoops/Pi Engine is a successor of the XOOPS Project led by Ono Kazumi (onokazu), skalpa and Taiwen Jiang (phppp).
-The Pi Team is inspired by them and benefits from their experiences and spirit.
-Pi Engine will continue to inherit and promote XOOPS brand.

 **Check out the [Pi Day Release](https://github.com/pi-engine/pi/blob/master/doc/pi-day-release.txt).**